 Loans and preferred equity that are 90 days or more past due as to principal or interest, or where reasonable doubt exists as to timely collection, are generally considered nonperforming and placed on nonaccrual status.
-At March 31, 2019, other than the NY hospitality loans discussed below, all other loans and preferred equity held for investment remain current on interest payments.
+At June 30, 2019, other than the NY hospitality loans discussed below, all other loans and preferred equity held for investment remain current on interest payments.

-In March 2018, the borrower on the Company's four NY hospitality loans failed to make all required interest payments and the loans were placed on nonaccrual status.
+In March 2018, the borrower on the Company's four NY hospitality loans failed to make all required interest payments and the loans were placed on non-accrual status.
 These four loans are secured by the same collateral.
 The Company believes ultimate sale of the underlying collateral and repayment of the loans from the sales proceeds is the most likely outcome.
 During 2018, the Company recorded \$53.8 million of provision for loan losses on the four NY hospitality loans to reflect the estimated value to be recovered from the borrower following a sale.
+During the three months ended June 30, 2019, the Company revised its estimated recovery and recorded an additional \$104.3 million of provision for loan loss.
+The additional provision is based on significant deterioration in the NY hospitality market and feedback from the sales process and reflects the estimated value to be recovered from the borrower following a potential sale.

-During 2018, the Company recorded \$23.8 million of provision for loan losses for two separate borrowers on three of the Company's regional mall loans to reflect the estimated fair value of the collateral.
+During 2018, the Company recorded \$23.8 million of provision for loan losses for two separate borrowers on three of the Company's regional mall loans that are secured by two regional malls ("Northeast Regional Mall A" and "Northeast Regional Mall B") to reflect the estimated fair value of the collateral.